mones88/Athame/readme.md

 like artist browsing, text searching, and so on.

 ### Can you add plugin x?
-There are hundreds of music streaming services out there, so I'll mainly focus on the two plugins listed below, plus Deezer and Spotify at some point.
+There are hundreds of music streaming services out there, so I'll mainly focus on the two plugins listed below.

 ### Can you remove the "Respect the artists!
 Pay for music when you can!
 Downloaded with Athame" tag?
-No. Remove it yourself if you really want to.
+No. The purpose of that tag is to remind people that Athame is a tool for **saving music from streaming services for personal use only**, and not a tool for illegal distribution of music.

 Plugins